haydencrain/pictochat/README.md

   - **Purpose:**
     - Encapsulates the details for the database, implements data structures for our domain/business data.
     - In special cases, can implement functions/methods which perform domain/business logic for the service layer (e.g. if some operations are much faster when performed with raw SQL queries).
-  - **What’s in it:** ORM Models (i.e. Sequelize models), and custom classes which implement database views
+  - **What’s in it:** ORM Models (i.e. Sequelize models), repositories, and custom classes which implement database views

 ## Environment Setup